 Speaking of CRMs, every salesperson needs a CRM, whether that’s simply Gmail or a more specialized software.
 When it comes to sales CRMs, Salesforce is the industry standard, so I’ll list it here.
-However, there are plenty of other great CRMs, so pick one that works well for you and your team.
+However, there are plenty of other great CRMs, and even CRMs for Gmail, so pick one that works well for you and your team.

 Email is at the heart of most B2B sales process, especially during the early phases of development.
 And there are few email tools as handy as Boomerang.
 With Boomerang, you can schedule emails, automate follow-ups, analyze your message activity, and even schedule meetings on your calendar.

 Maybe I’m biased (okay, I am), but I tried to balance my bias by putting our own app here at #10 instead of #1.
 I hope that’s fair 😉 While the rest of the tools on this list give you ways to find, contact, and manage leads, EmailAnalytics lets you assess how you’re communicating with those leads.
 This enables you to optimize your actual sales performance – ie, your communication.
 It’s got everything you need to evaluate your email-based sales strategy, including metrics like average email response time (a critical KPI for sales teams), workload distribution analysis, and much more.

 At this point, you should have everything you need to design and begin implementing a successful B2B sales strategy from scratch.
 For ongoing support, consider reading sales books or listening to one of these sales podcasts.